Thai Chicken Curry Meatballs with Carrot Noodles

 I've made us some Thai Chicken Curry Meatballs and they are INSANELY DELICIOUS.
 Yes, I know I just yelled at you.
 I hope you can forgive me.
 It's just that they are so freaking good.

-The meatballs are made by pureeing onions, garlic, and ginger to a paste then mixing it into ground chicken with some curry paste, fish sauce, and soy sauce.
-The result are meatballs that are literally bursting with flavor.
+The meatballs are made by pureeing onions, garlic, and ginger to a paste then mixing it into the ground chicken with some curry paste, fish sauce, and soy sauce.
+The result is meatballs that are literally bursting with flavor.

 I serve these chicken curry meatballs over healthy carrot noodles with some equally healthy coconut and almond butter satay sauce.